Last updated on November 24th, 2022 at 07:16 pm

 Florence, the cradle of the Renaissance, was an obvious choice for Mr de Merteuil’s birthday.
 To quote him ” Some people go out for drinks on their Birthday, on mine, I drink art.”
 And what better place to get intoxicated with art than the Uffizi Gallery, home to La Primavera, The Birth of Venus and countless other paintings, that can never leave the walls of the grand museum!

 All our city breaks are planned by Mr de Merteuil with fastidious care and are therefore absolutely stress-free for me.
-I would like to share with you all some insights into where to stay, eat, drink not only art and what to see in the beautiful city of Florence.
+I would like to share with you all some insights into where to stay, eat, and drink not only art and what to see in the beautiful city of Florence.

 When to go to Florence

-I find, that the best time to fly to Florence or any other Italian city is Autumn when it’s warm enough to enjoy a delicious meal and cocktails al fresco and not have to cover the vintage ensemble with a coat.
-I’ve experienced Rome in June, Venice in April and the heat was unbearable both times!
+I find, that the best time to fly to Florence or any other Italian city is autumn when it’s warm enough to enjoy a delicious meal and cocktails al fresco and not have to cover the vintage ensemble with a coat.
+I experienced Rome in June, and Venice in April and the heat was unbearable both times!

 Getting to Florence

-I find it much cheaper to fly to Milan and take the very comfortable Italo express train to Florence (the journey takes 1h40minutes and gets you to Florence’s main Firenze Santa Maria Novella station), rather than be flying directly to the Amerigo Vespucci airport.
+I find it much cheaper to fly to Milan and take the very comfortable Italo express train to Florence (the journey takes 1h40minutes and gets you to Florence’s main Firenze Santa Maria Novella station), rather than flying directly to the Amerigo Vespucci airport.

 You can find all the details and prices on italotreno.it